tangentecode/obsidian-notes/computer-science/docs/data-structures/hash-tables.md

 - A hash table could be imagined as follows:
 ![](hash-table-basic.png)

-- So if you want to **store** a value let it go trough an proper [hash-functions](hash-functions.md) and store it at the index the hash-
+- If you want to **store** a value let it go trough an proper [hash-functions](hash-functions.md) and store it at the index the hash function returned
+- To **search** and value you need to again run it trough the hashing process

 - [C](contents-c.md) code: